This topic contains information about enhancements in the version 19.02 of Remedy Action Request (AR) System.

 You can use getField and getFields REST APIs to retrieve field metadata for a form.
 This helps to perform faster design level integration and also enables you to integrate a Remedy application without using Remedy Developer Studio.
 Currently, BMC supports the GET operation to fetch field metadata.

-For more information about getField and getFields REST APIs, see Retrieving field metadata using REST API.
+For more information about getField and getFields REST APIs, see Example of using the REST API to retrieve field metadata.

 Multi-threaded archiving in the AR System server